christiankakesa/netsoul-ruby/README.md

 ## Use the library in custom Netsoul Ruby client

 Look at the client implementation in this gem: [https://github.com/fenicks/netsoul-ruby/blob/master/bin/netsoul-ruby]().
-This client is implemented in less than 150 lines of code.
+This client is implemented in less than 150 lines of code ; including option parser, client reconnection, ...

 ## Contributing